openfoamtutorials/OpenFOAM_Tutorials_/README.md

 This repository contains code for the OpenFOAM Tutorials YouTube channel: https://www.youtube.com/channel/UCHXaKLlZRQxkSG6dD6ZWvSg

 Upcoming tutorials:
--How to Make a Baffle (Thin Wall) in OpenFOAM
 -Ducted Fan Simulation in OpenFOAM
 -FanWing Simulation in OpenFOAM
 -Cyclorotor Simulation in OpenFOAM